discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 ```

 In the case of a more complex result object, like with a contract, it could be tedious to easily understand what went wrong.
 The steps inspector provides a method to output the error from the failing step.
 Let’s say we call our `User::UpdateUsername` service without providing any parameters.
-It would then fail at the contract step.
+It would then fail at the `params` step.
 Calling `#error` on the inspector (`result.inspect_steps.error`) now outputs this:
 ```
 #<ActiveModel::Errors [#<ActiveModel::Error attribute=id, type=blank, options={}>, #<ActiveModel::Error attribute=username, type=blank, options={}>, #<ActiveModel::Error attribute=username, type=invalid, options={:value=>nil}>]>